nexiality/documentation/commands/excel/read(file,worksheet,range,var).md

 ### Description
-This command is used to read the data from the cells of the given worksheet from the excel file with the given range and will be saved in the given variable.
+This command reads the data from the cells of the given worksheet from the excel file with the given range and will be saved in the given variable.

-### Parameter(s)
+### Parameters
 - **file** - is the path of the source excel file
 - **worksheet** \- name of the worksheet
 - **range** \- range of the cells separated by **:**